 How do house auctions work?

-At this stage, prospective buyers are permitted to arrange property viewings and even pay for early-stage surveys to ascertain if there are any structural issues that could cost a fortune to repair.
+At this stage, prospective buyers are permitted to arrange viewings of the auction properties and even pay for early-stage surveys to ascertain if there are any structural issues that could cost a fortune to repair.
+Open houses may be arranged.
 Buyers can also request a comprehensive legal pack, to better understand the legal particulars of the plot.

-Potential buyers will head to the auction house on the day of the auction, receive a bidding number, which acts as their identification during the bidding process, and sit and wait for the auctioneer to start the auction.
-If a potential bidder cannot be physically present at the auction house, they can often make telephone or proxy bids.
-Typically, once the bidding has ended and the hammer has gone down on a deal at a specific price, the buyer will be required to put down a 10% deposit on the property that day, followed by the remaining 90% within four weeks.
+On the day of the auction, potential buyers will receive a bidding number, which acts as their identification during the bidding process.
+If someone cannot attend the auction, potential buyers can often make proxy or telephone/online bids.
+Typically, once the bidding has ended and the hammer falls on a deal at a specific price, the buyer will be required to put down a 10% deposit on the sale price of the property that day, followed by the remaining 90% within 28 days.